AmrElshenawy/google-resultspage/README.md

 The Odin Project - Web Development 101 - The Front End - 4
 Project: HTML/CSS

-This is my second project involving HTML & CSS while incorproting Git and Github.
+This is my second project involving HTML & CSS while incorporating Git and Github.

 I'm going to be building a typical Google results page.